ConservationInternational/cplus-plugin/docs/user/manual/calculation-and-formula.md

 ### Activity

-- Because an activity can consist of multiple pathways, the normalized results will be summed
+- Because an activity can consist of multiple pathways, the normalised results will be summed
 - All NCS weighted carbon layers, as created from **Equation 2**, are summed as shown in **Equation 3** to create the activity from the pathways